Landmark, accessible home in the heart of Belleville’s historic downtown

 Belleville

-Belleville is home to this holiday home.
+Belleville is home to this vacation home.
 St. Clair County Historical Society and Labor and Industry Museum are cultural highlights, and some of the area's landmarks include National Shrine of Our Lady of the Snows and World's Largest Catsup Bottle.
-Travelling with kids?
+Traveling with kids?
 Consider The Edge, or check out an event or a game at Arsenal BG Ballpark.
-Take some time off to enjoy the health/beauty spas in the area, or get some fresh air with adventures like cycling nearby.
+Take time off to check out the health/beauty spa in the area, or get some fresh air with adventures like cycling nearby.

 Getting around